twounderthesky/twounderthesky/source/about/index.md

 Currently, we are based out of Bangalore and both of us work in the IT industry.
 This gives us the flexibility to travel at our own pace.

-This blog is our way to try and remember the journeys that we make and share our learnings.
-In addition to travel, we might also write about other random topics which come to our mind!
+This blog is our way to document and share our journeys - from travel adventures and random explorations to cooking experiments, professional break experiences, spirituality, and everything else that shapes our lives.
+We write about what moves us, what we learn, and what we want to remember.

 ### About Kesha!